-There is no one perfect time to send out a marketing email campaign.
+So when is the best time to send an email campaign?
+The truth is – there is no perfect time to send out a marketing email campaign.
 Why?
 Because there are just too many variables to deal with.
 What might work for another company won’t necessarily work for you.

 The complexities of the email marketing audience

-There are just too many variables involved to say when to send emails.
+There are just too many variables involved to say best time to send email campaign.
 Here are just a few of them:

 - The business sector in which the recipient works (financial, media, construction, public, medical etc.)